Even the world’s most-vaccinated economy faces a tough reopening

 ‘Not feeling it’

-If the current stage of the reopening goes well, Israel will move to allow restaurants and cafes to open for full service in early March, from the current takeaway and delivery restrictions.
+If the current stage of the reopening goes well, Israel will move to allow restaurants and cafes to open for full service in early March, from the current takeaway- and delivery-only restrictions.

 Like elsewhere in the world, the pandemic has hammered the restaurant industry.
 More than 4,000 of a total 14,000 eateries closed, said Tomer Moore, who leads a trade association.
 During the pandemic, the sector’s workforce dropped by 80% to just 50,000 workers.
 Also, costs related to reopening might be too much for an additional 2,000 restaurants, Moore said.